Dutch Accounting Requirements | What you need to know

 The Netherlands offers a highly developed environment for corporations, partnerships and privately owned businesses.
 An important element of the Dutch corporate regime concerns the preparation, publication, and auditing of the company’s financial statements.

-The exact requirements for Dutch companies depend on the size of the company, or it’s corporate structure (for example, if a Dutch company is part of a Listed Company).
+The exact requirements for Dutch companies depend on the size of the company, or it’s a corporate structure (for example, if a Dutch company is part of a Listed Company).

 INCO has written several articles about requirements that each entrepreneur should consider, such as: